 When it comes to informing wedding guests about the wedding postponement, there are a few quick ways of sending the announcement to your wedding guests.
 First, you can create a guest group contact in Facebook or WhatsApp, send the postponement message to them in one go.
 But it is not possible to cover all of your wedding guests, as you probably don’t have contact with some of your parents guests.
 So you might need to help your parents to inform their guests via their mobile contact.

 Second, make a phone call to all the guests individually.
 Even though it sounds scary to inform everyone via phone call, undeniable it really helps you to assure everyone is aware of the postponement.
-Third, you could use a collaborative guest management tool to contact your guests, such as thebigday.
+Third, you could use a collaborative guest management tool to contact your guests, such as thebigday.my.
 It allows you to greet guests’ names respectively at the beginning of the message, which provides a better guest experience.

 We have prepared 3 templates for the wedding postponement announcement, you can simply copy or download it and change the wording to fit your announcement.